 - the credits for past service that the staff should receive in the new employer’s pension scheme

 Staff transferring their classic, classic plus or premium benefits under a bulk transfer arrangement will receive day-for-day past service credits in the new employer’s pension scheme (or the actuarial equivalent allowing for the differences between the two schemes).

 Separate arrangements apply to nuvos and partnership members.
-If you think any transfer might cover nuvos and/or partnership members, you should contact MyCSP.
+If you think any transfer might cover nuvos and/or partnership members, you should contact the Scheme Administrator.

-12.1.20 Cabinet Office, The Pension Schemes Executive must approve any transfer into or out of the CSP arrangements.
+12.1.20 The Scheme Manager must approve any transfer into or out of the CSP arrangements.
 This is because they manage the Cabinet Office Civil Superannuation and consequently any money that is paid into or out of the CSP arrangements, as a result of a bulk transfer.

 12.1.21 GAD is the scheme actuary for the CSP arrangements.
 Their contact details are in Annex 12B.

 12.1.22 Where you are transferring staff out of the Civil Service pension arrangements to a private contractor’s pension arrangement, GAD (in line with policy guidance from HM Treasury) will advise terms that are generally non-negotiable.
 For transfers to another public service scheme, GAD will agree terms with the actuary for the other scheme.
 In either case, GAD will calculate and agree with the other schemes the amount of money that should transfer to or from the Cabinet Office Civil Superannuation.